Thoracic Spine Basics: The Most Mobile Section of Your Back

 In my last post, we began to break the spine into its major parts starting at the base, the lumbar spine.
+If you missed it, that post covered lumbar spine stability in the golf swing and why a stable base is essential before addressing mobility higher up the chain.
 This week, we will move up toward the more mobile section, the thoracic spine.
+As you build thoracic mobility, the next step is to train rotational power with a mobile thoracic spine through targeted movement patterns like the wood chop.

 To Test your mobility standing in golf posture (since this is the way we will be using this new range of motion), rotate the shoulders to one side, then the other, keeping the hips still as you move.
+If you find this range is limited, improving downswing rotation with thoracic mobility exercises can help translate that newfound movement into a more powerful, consistent swing.
+Developing hip stability to complement thoracic rotation work is a key part of building the separation needed for a consistent, powerful swing.
 Many factors contribute to this complex movement.
 These will be discussed in the coming weeks on how to help control separation in the golf swing.

 Come In and See Us